 46.There are two parts to the remedy likely to be sought by the office-holder:

 a.
 An order setting aside the transaction (or ‘avoiding’, the phrases can be used for present purposes interchangeably).
-From the date of the Court order onwards, the transaction is null and void (the ‘setting aside order’); and
+From the date of the Court order onwards, the transaction is null and void (the ‘setting aside order’); and, if needed,

 b.
 An order reversing the betterment by unwinding the improvement, thereby removing the corresponding detriment to the general body of creditors (the ‘restorative order’).

 47. Without contradicting the generality of the ‘as it thinks fit’ provision, s241 (1) sets out seven orders the Court may decide to make.
 In essence, a non-exhaustive non-binding illustrative list of possible mechanisms for achieving the restoration – a list that should be read in full.
-The Court will tailor the order so as to best achieve restoration in the particular circumstances of the case.
 The most salient parts of s 241(1) read:

 ‘…an order ... with respect to a ... preference entered into or given by a company may—